ddfridley/react-proactive-accordion/README.md

 You can move through the articles by clicking on the subject to expand/contract each one.
 You can use the forward and back browser buttons.
 The URL is updated with every user action, and you can save the URL and go back to it.

-If you git fork https://github.com/ddfridley/react-proactive-accordion you can open the file dist/demo/demo.html and it should work.
+If you git fork https://github.com/ddfridley/react-proactive-accordion you can open the file dist/demo/demo.html and it will work.
 (Tested on windows with edge and chrome).
 You can also run node dist/server.js to fire up a server. http://localhost:5000

+To install and run this on heroku, after you have an account and have installed the heroku tool belt: heroku create heroku config:set NPM_CONFIG_PRODUCTION=false git push heroku master
+Now go to the URL they created for you when you ran heroku create.
+You have to set NPM_CONFIG_PRODUCTION to false, because other wise npm/heroku won't install the dev dependencies otherwise.

 # Usage